jamiemcglone/jamiemcglone/README.md

 - 👋 Hi, I’m @jamiemcglone
 - 👀 I’m interested in music
-- 🌱 I’m currently learning python and javascript
+- 🌱 I’m currently studying at CodeClan
-- 💞️ I’m looking to collaborate on beginner projects
 - 📫 How to reach me: jamie.mcglone21@btinternet.com

 <!---